Pulpy-y/cosmocat/README.md

 https://flutter.dev/docs/deployment/android#test-the-app-bundle

 ## Features
+### Home Page
+### Animal Collection
+### Shop
+### Friend Board
+### Time setter
+### Countdown

+## Development Plan
+### Statistic page
+with more detailed and visual representation of the user's focus time such as hot map, pie chart etc.
+### Todo List
+Replace current bar chart on homepage to Todo List, so that users can view and edit their ToDo list when they first enter the app.
+### Add predefined timer to system
+(eg. tomato clock mode)
+### Town
+Harvest stars with friends
+### Constellation cat
+### Settings
+### Animal foster page under collection
+### Others
+User guide when they first use the app.
+Show story after user signed up
+Sound effect

+## Testing of app
 ### Authentication
-login:
 - email : needs to be proper email format eg. xxx@xxx.com
-- password: 8 digit password
+- password: at least 6 characters

-## Development Plan
+- tag: can only select one at a time

-please contact us if you find yourself cannot open the apk/app bundle
+please contact us if you cannot open the apk/app bundle
 - Jia-Cheng: telegram @dorazhu0703
-- Yao Yi:telegram @Pulpy_y
+- Yao Yi: telegram @Pulpy_y